“I want a bae": Whitemoney explains single status after he was named on 'list'

-Whitemoney Gives Reason for Not Having a Girl After He Was Named in ‘List’: “Come Out of Hiding”
+Whitemoney Gives Reason For Not Having a Girl After He Was Listed Among Gays: “Come Out of Hiding”

 - BBNaija star Whitemoney has taken to social media to finally give a reason for his single status